sreerammarimuthu/Hadoop-MapReduce-Analytics-on-Social-Media/README.md

 - `data/` - Subsets of the big datasets and their documentation.
 - `java/` - Standard MapReduce implementations using Java (Tasks A–H).
 - `java-ov/` - Optimized versions of `java/` with improved logic and performance.
-- `utils/` - Supporting files for the analysis (e.g., timestamp generator, dataset creator).
+- `utils/` - Supporting files for the analysis (here it's dataset creator).
 - `output/` - Output results for each task.

 ## Tasks Summary